Pouring water on an Induction Motor may stop it working, which can be monitored with IOT.

-This is due to the lowering of the insulation resistance of the internal motor coil windings, but what are the wet induction motor symptoms.
+The reason water stops the motor working, is due to the lowering of the insulation resistance of the internal motor coil windings, but what are the wet induction motor symptoms.

 The coil windings are located inside the metal case of the induction motor, and are what generates a magnetic field, which makes the motor turn.

 This article will focus on what are known as ‘three phase’ Induction Motors, which have three sets of coil windings inside the motor.
+It will also be expanded to include the advantages of adding IOT monitoring.

 The internal motor windings are wound together in a component known as a ‘Stator’.